ISSS Link (e-forms)

 H-4 children aren't eligible for employment in the US, but some H-4 spouses can apply for work authorization if their H-1B spouse:

-- Has received a 1-year extension of H-1B status beyond their 6th year based on a filed I-140 or labor certification.
+• has received a one-year extension of H-1B status beyond their sixth year based on a filed I-140 or labor certification.

 Visit USCIS' Employment Authorization for Certain H-4 Dependent Spouses page for more information.